jleyba/js-dossier/README.md

     `path` is the path to the markdown file to use.
 Files will be included in the order listed, after the standard navigation items.

+ * `environment` The target environment for the analyzed scripts; dictates the default set of externs and module naming convention.
+Must be one of {BROWSER, NODE}; defaults to ES6

  * `excludes` A list of .js files to exclude from processing.
 If a directory is specified, all of the .js files under that directory will be excluded.
 A glob pattern may also be specified to exclude all of the paths under the